oracle-livelabs/adb/shared/adw-data-lake/build-data-lake/table-ai-assist/table-ai-assist.md

     ![Click Expand Report.](./images/report-displayed.png " ")

-## Task 5: Install the Oracle Autonomous Database for Excel Add-In
+## Task 5: Install the Excel Add-in from the Microsoft AppSource

 The Oracle Autonomous Database for Excel integrates Microsoft Excel spreadsheets with Autonomous Database to retrieve and analyze data from Analytic Views in the database.
 You can also directly run SQL queries to view their results in the Excel worksheet.
 In this task, you'll learn how to install Oracle Autonomous Database for Excel add-in from the Microsoft AppSource and also from ADB's Database Actions.

-**Method 1: Install the add-in from Microsoft AppSource**

 **Prerequisite**